 Several courses will prepare students for independent research:

 During the Literature Seminar, student will hear talks from researchers within the paleobiology research group, as well as visiting researchers, about their ongoing research projects.
 Students will have the opportunity to ask questions and provide feedback to speakers, as well as engage in discussions about various topics such as the strengths of certain methodologies, options for data visualisation, and the interpretation of results.
 At the end of the series, students will present their own talk about their plans for their thesis research.

 During the Science Communication and Research Project Design courses, students will develop their skills in communication and project design.
-During Research Project Design, students will develop an independent project idea for a grant proposal (which can be based on their thesis research) and write this up in the format of a Deutsche Forschungsgemeinschaft (DFG) proposal.
+During Research Project Design, students will develop an independent project idea for a grant proposal (which can be based on their thesis research) and write this up in the format of a Deutsche Forschungsgemeinschaft (DFG) proposal, which they then present as a Seminar talk.
 In Science Communication, students will develop their skills in a variety of forms of communication, including scientific posters, graphical abstracts, videos, and blog posts.